 The French phonetic system, phonetic analysis and transcription, extensive practice in pronunciation, intonation and diction.
 Practice in simple discourse and the oral reading of prose, poetry and dramatic literature.
 A systematic study of French grammar at an advanced level.
-Prerequisite: FR 113 or equivalent

 FR 399 Selected Topics